 Here are the top things you should know about this one.

-- Use the PA Statewide Small Business Assistance Portal Guide to work through any questions you have while filling out the application.
+Use the PA Statewide Small Business Assistance Application Instructions to answer any questions you may have as you work your way through the application.

 Still have questions after reading through this information?

 - We recommend using a desktop or laptop computer to apply –– using a cellular device may make the application difficult to navigate.

 - For a stress-free application process, choose Google Chrome as your browser.
 There have been fewer technical issues with this particular platform.

 - Do not submit more than one application.
 Multiple submissions will delay processing your application and could result in a reduced chance of approval.

 - The “Application Certification” is a mandatory document which you must read, sign, and upload.
 Follow the link to the start of the application, on the right-hand side of the screen –– to the right of the “Apply Now” and “Submit” button –– you’ll see an outlined box titled “Qualifications”.
 At the bottom of the outlined box and above the “Contact ASSETS” section, you’ll find the linked document.
 You’ll want to download it, read it, sign it, and upload it with your application.

 - If you are experiencing login or password related issues, we ask that you reach out to PACDFINetwork@lendistry.com.
 Include your first and last name, your business name as it appears on your application, and the issue you are experiencing.
 For security purposes, ASSETS or any of the partnering CDFIs cannot reach out on your behalf.